-The Sponsor's Internal Audit Department conducted the annual review of information technology controls as part of the FY21/22 annual CSA programme.
-The audit findings were submitted to the AC and the Board for review and appropriate remedial actions were implemented as at 31 March 2022.
+In addition, an annual review of the information technology controls was conducted by the Sponsor's Internal Audit Department as part of the FY19/20 annual Control Self-Assessment programme.
+The audit findings were submitted to the AC and the Board for review and appropriate remedial actions were implemented as at 31 March 2020.